 Is a cover letter the same as a resume?

-Your cover letter is a detailed introduction focusing on one or two skills and expanding your interest in the job.
+Your cover letter is a detailed introduction focusing on one or two skills and your interest in the job.

 Learn About Our Writing Standards